Renewable Energy – ANSYS Fluent Training Package, 10 Practical Exercises for INTERMEDIATE Users

 Helical

-Vertical Axis Wind Turbine (VAWT) is becoming ever more important in wind power generation thanks to its adaptability for domestic installations.
-Practical exercise number 2 is going to simulate an airflow field close to a vertical axis HELICAL wind turbine.
+Vertical Axis Wind Turbine (VAWT) is becoming increasingly crucial in wind power generation thanks to its adaptability for domestic installations.
+Practical exercise number 2 will simulate an airflow field close to a vertical axis HELICAL wind turbine.
 This paper aims to investigate the behavior of airflow and pressure distribution and study drag force.
 In practical exercise number 3, we are simulating a SMALL SCALE Helical wind turbine with dimensions of 10 x 20 cm with an average diameter of 7 cm.
 This simulation was performed at wind speeds of 2 m / s and speeds of 60, 40, 80, 100, and 120 rpm, and torque was reported as output.
-Small scale wind turbines can be used in places such as subways and tunnels, and spaces where there is a lot of wind production, but the dimensions of the environment are limited.
+Small-scale wind turbines can be used in places such as subways and tunnels and spaces with a lot of wind production, but the dimensions of the environment are limited.

 Darrieus